abudhahir/bm-new-tb/README.md

 ** choose directory

-Not really necessary to just use this..
+Following is not really necessary if you just want use this..
 * npm install
 * bower install